-As a whole, mathematics has adopted a standardized form of communicating about functions and sets of operations.
+As a whole, mathematics has adopted a standardized way of communicating about functions and sets of operations.
 Mastering this notation early on in one’s algebra career can open doors to understanding many future topics throughout math.
-Misunderstanding this notation unfortunately can leave students floundering to understand from the get-go.
-Hopefully the paragraphs below can building a foundation of notation that becomes a launching pad for your algebra skills rather than a stumbling block.
+Misunderstanding this notation, unfortunately, can leave students floundering to understand from the get-go.
+Hopefully the paragraphs below provide a foundation of notation that becomes a launching pad for your algebra skills rather than a stumbling block.

 Naming a function